 Location and Doggy Facilities

 High Kountry Airedales is located in northwestern Wyoming at about 25 miles east of Cody and 75 miles east of Yellowstone National Park.
 Established in 1872, Yellowstone is the first and oldest national park in the U.S. We are also situated about 40 miles east of Shoshone National Forest, the first national forest established in the U.S. Our kennel is maintained at our rural residence.
-Kennel visits are welcome as are questions.
+Kennel visits are welcome and so are questions.

 Our kennel is a serious hobby for us and we love our dogs.
 Females are only bred once a year sometimes less often.
 We breed selectively for temperament and other attributes.
 Quite playful, our dogs exercise and frolic several times a day in the large dog runs which range from about 80 x 150 feet to 120 x 200 feet in size.
 Plastic wading pools are available for the dogs to frolic in during the summer months.
 Quite a few of our Airedales love to play in the water.

 Carl has been around and owned Airedales since 1981 while Pat had them as pets, companions, and fieldcrew since early 1991.
 Our dogs are a major part of our lives and we are devoted to their care.
+We have been breeding Airedales for over 16 years.

 Our clients are encouraged to contact us with any questionsconcerning their pups and later on adult dogs.
 We love receiving photos and updates on the pups as they grow up.
 For more information on growth rate, coat types, social interaction, airline shipping, etc, please see Frequently Asked Questions.